 Endangered by disappearing forests and hunting

 The biggest threat facing the Lion-tailed Macaque is deforestation due to logging.
 Its habitat is rapidly being converted into farmland.
 Compared to other monkeys to which it is closely related, the Lion-tailed Macaque requires a wider area of forest to live.
 Additionally, logging leads to a scarcity of the fruit on which the monkeys feed, which is particularly devastating.
 Moreover, in some areas Lion-tailed Macaques are caught for use as pets and are hunted for food.
-There are now only 2,000 Lion-tailed Macaques left in existence.
+There are now no more than 4,000 Lion-tailed Macaques left in existence.

 If you click the words above, you can see other animals related to this one.